microsoft/Viva-Connections-Extensibility-Beta/.github/enhancement.md

+---
+name: "\U0001F4A1 Suggestion"
+about: Suggest an enhancement to make one of our web part samples even better
+title: '[Suggestion Title]'
+labels: type:enhancement
+assignees: ''

+---

 Thank you for reporting an issue or suggesting an enhancement.
 We appreciate your feedback - to help the team to understand your needs, please complete the below template to ensure we have the necessary details to assist you.

 #### Versions